The Best Cheap Homeowners Insurance in Georgia

 Is Homeowners Insurance Required in Georgia?

+If you don’t keep coverage on your home, your lender can force-place insurance on you.
 Force-placed insurance is more expensive and less comprehensive than home insurance you can get for yourself.
-Avoid force-placed insurance by making timely payments on your home insurance in Georgia and not letting it lapse.
+Avoid force-placed insurance by making timely payments on your policy and not letting it lapse.

+Other than needing coverage when having a mortgage, many Georgia homeowners insurance requirements involve filing claims.
 During a claim, you need to act promptly by notifying your carrier as soon as possible after you suffer damage.
-You may need to take temporary measures to mitigate the damage, so it doesn’t get worse, but don’t make major repairs.
+You may need to take temporary measures to mitigate the damage so it doesn’t get worse, but don’t make major repairs.
 Your insurer will need to inspect it.

 Read your policy carefully to understand exclusions, requirements, and other procedures specific to your company.

-Georgia Homeowners Insurance Laws to Know
+Georgia Homeowners Insurance Laws to Note

 In Georgia, companies must acknowledge receipt of your claim within 15 days from when you file.
 Although there’s no time limit for how long a claim can take, a carrier must pay you within 10 days after coverage is confirmed and the full amount of the claim is determined.